xyeres/fylo-component/README.md

 }
 ```

 That is the entirity of my desktop styles.
-No confusing mobile media queries overwrite all the desktops.
+No confusing desktop to mobile and back coercion.

 ### Continued development